1 year fixed rate bonds

 How do 1 year fixed rate bonds work?

-The amount of interest you could earn from a fixed rate bond is advertised as an annual equivalent rate (AER), and how much you can earn depends on a few things:
+The amount of interest you could earn from a fixed rate bond is advertised as an annual equivalent rate (AER), and how much you earn depends on a few things:

-1. How long your fixed rate lasts for; 12 months in this case
+1. How long your fixed rate lasts for; 12 months in this case.

-2. How much you deposit
+2. How much you deposit.

-3. The annual equivalent rate (AER)
+3. The annual equivalent rate (AER).

-4. How the bank pays out in interest
+4. How the bank pays out in interest.

-Most one year fixed rate bonds have a minimum cash deposit amount, generally between £500 and £1,000.
+Most 12 month fixed rate bonds have a minimum cash deposit amount, generally between £500 and £1,000.
 There’s usually also a maximum deposit amount, which for some banking groups can go as high as £2,000,000.
 However, it’s important to keep in mind that deposit protection schemes such as the Financial Services Compensation Scheme (FSCS) only protect deposits into savings accounts up to £85,000 per person, per banking group.
 At Raisin UK, we only allow you to open a savings account with an amount that’s within the applicable deposit protection limit.

 Finally, there’s no limit to how many fixed term savings accounts you can open.
 Bear in mind, however, that the FSCS treats different banks who are part of the same banking group as one bank, so the compensation limit applies to the total amount you have in all accounts within the group.
 This means any savings exceeding £85,000 won’t be protected under the FSCS scheme if the bank fails.